 Finally, it isn’t specified what will be done with the data.
 The ETL/ELT can be done in any other language given the databases, so as a standalone application Java is just fine to constantly consume data from a service.

-Errors are pushed to Slack with normal logging done on disk.
-Below I can see the auth server is down for maintenance at 01:37 in the morning.
+Recoverable errors and warnings are pushed to Slack with normal logging done on disk.
+Below, for example, I can see the auth server went down for maintenance at 01:37 in the morning.

-The daemon just runs and runs.
-Life is good.
+So far the Java daemon just runs and runs.

 # Use pidof to find the PID of the only java app running

 > ps -eo pid,lstart,etime | grep `pidof java`